-- 5.1 The Statutory Meeting of the Council in the year of an election must be held within 21 days from the date of the election. - 5.2 The Returning Officer for that election or, failing him/her, such councillor as may be selected by the meeting, will preside at the meeting until the Provost is elected following which the Provost will take the Chair. - 5.3 The following business will normally be transacted at the Statutory Meeting:- - (i) elect the Provost of the Council; - (ii) if it is resolved to do so, elect one or more Depute Provost of the Council; - (iii) elect the Leader of the Council; - (iv) if it is resolved to do so, elect one or more Depute Leader; - (v) if it is resolved to do so, appoint one or more Baillies to deputise for the Provost; - (vi) appoint the conveners and members of committees including portfolio holders unless otherwise provided for in there Standing Orders; - (vii) appoint the members of the Licensing Board; - (viii) make appointments to external bodies or organisations on which the Council is required by statute to be represented; and - (ix) subject to the terms of these Standing Orders and of any statutory provision, deal with any urgent competent business.
+- 5.1 The Statutory Meeting of the Council in the year of an election must be held within 21 days from the date of the election. - 5.2 The Returning Officer for that election or, failing him/herthem, such councillor as may be selected by the meeting, will preside at the meeting until the Provost is elected following which the Provost will take the Chair. - 5.3 The following business will normally be transacted at the Statutory Meeting:- - (i) elect the Provost of the Council; - (ii) if it is resolved to do so, elect one or more Depute Provost of the Council; - (iii) elect the Leader of the Council; - (iv) if it is resolved to do so, elect one or more Depute Leader; - (v) if it is resolved to do so, appoint one or more Baillies to deputise for the Provost; - (vi) appoint the conveners and members of committees including portfolio holders unless otherwise provided for in there Standing Orders and where a convener is to be appointed to the Executives, the Scrutiny Committee or the Scrutiny Committee (External) the appointment will give effect to requirement that those appoints will be shared among the three main political groups; - (vii) appoint the members of the Licensing Board; - (viii) make appointments to external bodies or organisations on which the Council is required by statute to be represented; and - (ix) subject to the terms of these Standing Orders and of any statutory provision, deal with any urgent competent business.